Our Holiday Budget Planner Will Help You Play Santa Without Going Broke

 If you don’t already have a monthly budget, stop what you’re doing and read these tips for how to make a budget that actually works.

-4. Calculate Your Holiday Spending
+4. Assign Categories for Holiday Spending

 Now it’s time to figure out how to get your holiday expenses to fit within your budget.